yearn/yearn-devdocs/README.md

 #### Versioned Documentation

-In `versioned_docs` you will find several versions of the vault doc that corresponds to a tagged release.
+In `versioned_docs` you will find several versions of the vault documentation that corresponds to a tagged release.
 In `vaults` folder you can find the latest version that corresponds to the changes on yearn-vault master is the documentation for the next/unreleased version.

-##### Generating Versioned Docs
+##### Generating Versioned Documentation

 **Dependencies**